SAP/ui5-linter/README.md

 There are additional checks built on top of the compiler API.
 This applies, for example, to the usage of global variables provided by the UI5 framework (e.g. `sap.m.Button`), or to the correct usage of asynchronous component initialization.

 For some checks, however, the TypeScript compiler approach is insufficient.
-In such cases, an extract of the data structure that powers the UI5 SDK is used (the so-called "api.json").
+In some of those cases, an extract of the data structure that powers the UI5 SDK is used (the so-called "api.json").
+In other cases, the checks are hard-coded in the linter itself.
+For example for checks in manifest.json and HTML files.

 ## Support, Feedback, Contributing